Highlights of the Program

 Enegis, LLC

-• Applying the Permeable Fracture Imaging (PFI) method to improve geothermal exploration and development
+- Applying the Permeable Fracture Imaging (PFITM) method to improve geothermal exploration and development

-• Examining a case study at Newberry Volcano, funded by ARPA-E and Quaise Energy
+- Discussion of a case study at Newberry Volcano, funded by ARPA-E, Quaise Energy, Mazama Energy and Geothermal Research & Development

-• Reducing risk and uncertainty to strengthen investment confidence in geothermal energy
+- Reducing risks and uncertainty to strengthen investment confidence in geothermal energy

 Q&A SESSION ON ADVANCED TECHNOLOGIES FOR GEOTHERMAL ENERGY DEVELOPMENT